giangdao1402/gTRAVEL-plus/README.md

 This method achieves **state-of-the-art segmentation** performance on urban (SemanticKITTI) and off-road (Rellis-3D) datasets.
 ![Results Image](assets/results.png)
 ## Citation
-If you use our codes, please consider citing our paper.
+If you use our codes, please consider citing our paper:
 ```
 @ARTICLE{10990224,
   author={Dao, Truong Giang and Tran, Dinh Tuan and Nguyen, Duc Manh and Lee, Joo-Ho and Nguyen, Anh Quang},